apptainer/singularity/examples/plugins/cli-plugin/README.md

 Singularity example plugin
 ==========================

-This directory contains an example plugin for singularity.
-It demonstrates how to add a command and flags, which are the only two types of hooks currently supported.
-In the future as support for more hooks is added, this plugin will be updated to demonstrate those as well.
+This directory contains an example CLI plugin for singularity.
+It demonstrates how to add a command and flags.

 Building
 --------